Edouard Dieffenbach

-Édouard Xavier Dieffenbach (born 30 January 1897, dead before 1972) was a French planter and military officer active in the Free French Camel Corps during the Second World War in the theater of East Africa.
+Édouard Xavier Dieffenbach (born 30 January 1897, dead 16 July 1976) was a French planter and military officer active in the Free French Camel Corps during the Second World War in the theater of East Africa.
 He was also veteran of the World War I.

 Biography

 His father, Édouard Dieffenbach, was an accountant in Metz, then German Empire, and his mother was Marie Caroline Koehl, daughter to Louis Xavier Joseph Koehl and Caroline Koehl (nee Gresse).
 He crossed the front line during the First World War, joining the French Armed Forces.
 After the war, he settled in Madagascar where he was active as a planter.

 At the outbreak of World War II, he was captured by French forces loyal to the Vichy regime in Madagascar, and all his properties were confiscated.
 Upon release by the British, he made a long journey to the Horn of Africa, where he enrolled with the first Free French Forces in Somaliland in April 1941, a few weeks after the liberation of the territory by British during the East Africa Campaign.
 There, he principally associated with the 1re DFL/BM21 land forces.